bandaloo/merge-pass/README.md

 # merge-pass

-This library allows you to easily run a combination of post-processing effects on an image or canvas.
+This library allows you to easily run a combination of post-processing effects on an image, canvas or existing texture.
 It does so by generating shaders to apply the effect in as few passes as possible.

 Right now, this package is in pre-alpha.
 If you have tried using this library and have an idea of how to improve it, let me know!